 Second, the Metropolitan Water District rebate.
 This rebate provides $75 per rainbarrel (minimum 45 gallons) OR $300 per cistern 200 gallons or over.
 The requirements are similar to the city of San Diego with a couple of notable exceptions: the county rebate DOES apply to both above and below-ground cisterns and has no stipulation about irrigation connections.
 For more information, see SoCal Water$mart.

-Give us a call at 619-786-5976 to get started on your rainwater system design and raintank rebates!
+Contact us to get started on your rainwater system design and raintank rebates!